128technology/docs/docs/plugin_gre.md

 ```
 icmp-keep-alive
-    enabled             true
     link-test-interval  10
-    number-of-retries          3
+    number-of-retries   5
-    retry-interval      1
+    retry-interval      5
 exit
 ```
 :::note
 The time interval for the attributes are in seconds.
 :::

 Every `link-test-interval` an icmp check is performed to determine the availability of the remote tunnel peer.
-When the peer does not respond, a new attempt is made after `retry-interval`.
-After sending the initial ping plus `number-of-retries` amount of ping requests, the peer is considered as down.
-In the above config, assuming an unresponsive peer, first ping is sent at 10 seconds, followed by 3 more pings at 1 second interval each.
-In total taking the system about 13 seconds and 4 pings to detect a peer as down.
+For an unresponsive peer, a total of `number-of-retries + 1` icmp ping attempts will be made within the `retry-interval`.
+If the peer does not respond to any of these ping attempts, then its considered as down.
+In the above config, assuming an unresponsive peer, first ping is sent at 10 seconds, followed by 5 more pings at 1 second interval each.
+In total taking the system about 15 seconds and 6 pings to detect a peer as down.
 Once a peer is considered down, the next attempt to detect the tunnel liveliness is made after 10 seconds (or the `link-test-interval`).

 In the above example, the two tunnels `pri-tunnel` and `sec-tunnel` create two additional KNI interfaces called `gre-0` and `gre-1` respectively.
-When a tunnel is determined to be non-responsive, the corresponding `gre-x` interfaces are brought down.
-For example, in the above config, when the `pri-tunnel` goes down, the corresponding `gre-0` interfaces is brought down as well.
-The significance of this will be made clear in the next sections.
+When a tunnel is determined to be non-responsive, the corresponding `gre-x` interface is brought down.
+For example, in the above config, when the `pri-tunnel` goes down, the corresponding `gre-0` interface is brought down as well.
+This allows for traffic to fail over to a secondary tunnel if available.
+More details on this will be explained later in the document.

 ### 128T services to transport over the tunnel ###
 Next step is to identify the the prefix or the subnet to be transported over the tunnel.
 In some cases, it might be desirable to transport all internet traffic through the tunnel, so the prefix could be as simple as 0.0.0.0/0.
 This can be done by capturing the prefix in a 128T service and setting the next-hop as the `gre-x` interfaces.
 As noted in the [previous section](#tunnelicmp_health_check_parameters), each destination on a given node corresponds to a `gre-x` inteface.
 By configuring the next-hop as the appropriate GRE interfaces, it allows the incoming traffic to be service-function chained to a GRE tunnel towards a WAN interface.